gohugoio/hugo/content/en/content-management/build-options.md

 local
 : The page will be included in any _local_ page collection, e.g. `$page.RegularPages`, `$page.Pages`.
 One use case for this would be to create fully navigable, but headless content sections. {{< new-in "0.58.0" >}}

-If true, the page will be treated as part of the project's collections and, when appropriate, returned by Hugo's listing methods (`.Pages`, `.RegularPages` etc...).

 #### publishResources

 If set to true the [Bundle's Resources]({{< relref "content-management/page-bundles" >}}) will be published.